tomalin/cmssw/L1Trigger/TrackFindingTMTT/README.md

 just consider the version of this class in GIT as a set of examples of how to do things.
 Don't feel obliged to understand what every histogram does.

-17) Class "DeadModuleDB" is used both to emulate dead modules by killing stubs in certain tracker regions, and to recover efficiency caused by dead modules indicating in which sectors looser track-finding cuts are required.

-Class "StubKiller" also emulates dead modules.
-It was written in collaboration with Tracklet to model the scenarios requested by the Stress Test committee.
-If it is used, then the emulation in DeadModuleDB should not be.
+17) Class "StubKiller" emulates dead modules.
+It was written to model the scenarios requested by the Stress Test committee.